In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 - Flexibility to take exams anywhere, both for the instructor and learners.

 - It’s more environmentally friendly.

 - Increased security.

 The following approach is conducting exams through Secure Browsers.
 Secure browsing is critical in preventing cheating.

-When the student/candidate attempts to malpractice, the browser will suspend the exams, which would disqualify the student from the exam.
+When the student/candidate attempts malpractice, the browser will suspend the exams, disqualifying the student from the exam.